kumahq/kuma-website/app/_src/guides/customizing-transparent-proxy-configuration-in-kubernetes-mode.md

 - `traffic.kuma.io/transparent-proxy-configmap-name`

   This annotation lets you specify a custom name for the ConfigMap that holds the transparent proxy configuration when the [{{ configuration-in-configmap }}](#{{ tproxy.ids.guides.customize-config.k8s.methods.configmap }}) feature is enabled.
-For more details, refer to the [Custom ConfigMap Name](#custom-configmap-name) section.
+For more details, refer to the [Custom ConfigMap name](#custom-configmap-name) section.
 {% endif_version %}

-### Automatically Applied Annotations
+### Automatically applied annotations

 Certain annotations are automatically added to workloads with [injected sidecar containers]({{ docs }}/production/dp-config/dpp-on-kubernetes/#kubernetes-sidecar-containers), regardless of whether they are explicitly defined.
 These annotations reflect the final values used to configure the transparent proxy.
 For settings that can be manually specified, these annotations will still be applied, even if not explicitly provided, using values from the [Control Plane Runtime Configuration](#{{ tproxy.ids.guides.customize-config.k8s.methods.runtime }}).